The best solar filters for your camera in 2025: photograph the sun safely

 (Image credit: Tamer Dagas/Getty Images)

-Low-cost sunglasses are available for viewing, but if you want to photograph the a total or partial eclipse you need a special filter to put over your camera's lens or over the objective lens of your telescope.
+Looking directly at the sun is never a good idea, be it with your own eyes or via a camera viewfinder, and while you can buy low-cost sunglasses to view an eclipse, if you want to photograph a total or partial eclipse, you will need a special filter to put over your camera's lens or over the objective lens of your telescope.

 Helpful information